Android-PowerUser/Windroid_11/README.md

 ##### A complete documentation is coming soon.
 It is based on the Linux kernel that is preinstalled on every Androidsystem.
 #### [Go fund Windroid 11](https://paypal.me/MatthiasExner98?country.x=DE&locale.x=de_DE)
-Free of charge.
-In absence of more sponsors I'm forced to give up the time intensive enhancements for more paid jobs.
+Windroid 11 is in the early stages of development and in absence of more sponsors I'm forced to give up the time intensive enhancements for more paid jobs.

 ###### declaration
 Windroid 11 is in the early stages of development.